databhor/ARDecipher/README.md

 # ARDecipher (Arduboy game)

 Similar to the terminal hack in Fallout 4.
 Find the password within 5 retries.
-Number of matched characters will be shown if you choose an non-password string.
+Number of matched characters will be shown if you choose a non-password string.

 This project includes the following third-party libraries: